-The Project Site is visible from Topanga State Park and is therefore located in a Scenic Resource Area ("SRA").
-The maximum height for a structure within an SRA in the Coastal Zone is 18 feet above grade, while the maximum height of the proposed structures is 16 feet and 11 inches.
-The design is appropriate for the Project Site, as it minimizes the viewshed disturbance and is smaller and shorter than several two-story homes to the north, south, and west.
-The Project would also comply with the LIP limitations on building site area, as the 5,244-square-foot building site area is much less than the maximum of 10,000 square feet.
+The Project Site is visible from the Santa Monica Mountains National Recreation Area to the south and is therefore located in a Scenic Resource Area ("SRA").
+The maximum height for a structure within an SRA in the Santa Monica Mountains Coastal Zone is 18 feet above grade, while the maximum height of the proposed structures is 17 feet and 10 inches.
+The design is appropriate for the Project Site, as it minimizes the viewshed disturbance and is smaller and shorter than several two-story single-family homes to the north, east, and west.
+The Project would also comply with the LIP limitations on building site area because the 9,940-square-foot building site area is less than the maximum of 10,000 square feet.